StuyCSDojo/dojo-docs/docs/source/getting_started/advance_python_part_1.rst

    def func_name(arg=value, arg2, arg3=value2):
        # rest of function declaration

-On a slight digression, if you are not sure what is the order of the parameters, but you know which parameters you need to enter...
+On a slight digression, if you are not sure what the order of the parameters is, but you know which parameters you need to enter...
 ::

    def hello(lastname, firstname):
        return 'Hello ' + firstname + ' ' + lastname + '!'

    hello(firstname='bob', lastname='gates')

 Using a similar syntax to declaring parameters with default values, it is possible to provide the